- Continue Reading

 Natural Ant Repellent:

 Although pesticide use is seen as one of the quickest solutions for the eradication of home-invading ants, the chemicals have negative impacts on people, non-target animals as well as the environment.
-Here are some DIY natural ant repellent to kill ants.
+Here is some DIY natural ant repellent to kill ants.

 Though they are unwelcome in any home, ants force their way in to, feed on the available food.
 To make matter worse, these tiny insects won’t spare you when you provoke them; they will sting you mercilessly.
 Ant extermination is not an easy task and can be frustrating sometimes.